detlefgerhardt/TapecartFlasher/README.md

 Pin 13  !
 SCK
 ```

-Please note that some SD card shields have the CS pin hardware wired to Pin 4.
+Please note that some SD card shields have the CS pin hard wired to Pin 4.
 This
 will not work.